This Is My “A” Game

 - Banking: B+

 The reasons to target the Dominican Republic for residency (either as a backup or because you’d like to live in the country) and alternative citizenship are compelling.
-This country offers some of the easiest and cheapest residency options available anywhere.
+This country offers some of the easiest and cheapest residency options available anywhere in the world.

-Generally speaking, gaining a second citizenship takes time or money.
+Generally speaking, wherever you decide to settle in the world, gaining second citizenship takes time and/or money.

 The cost of economic citizenship from Dominica (not to be confused with the Dominican Republic), for example, will run you a minimum of US$100,000 plus fees for an individual and at least US$175,000 plus fees for a couple.

-Furthermore, Dominica is a budget choice in this context.
-Other economic citizenship options are more costly.
+Furthermore, Dominica is a budget choice.
+Economic citizenship options in other countries can be significantly more costly.

 If you don’t have or aren’t willing to spend the money to purchase second citizenship, you will have to put in the time.
 Most countries require at least five years as a legal resident before you become eligible for naturalization.

 The Dominican Republic requires only three years of residency… and that can be fast-tracked.

 Dominican Republic Residency Options

 The Dominican Republic offers ordinary and fast-track residency options.
-The fast track includes residency through investment as well as a program for retirees who can prove US$1,500 a month in pension income or US $2,000 in non-pension passive income.
+The fast-track options include residency through investment and a program for retirees who can prove US$1,500 a month in pension income or US$2,000 from investment-derived income.

 Obtain residency under a fast-track option, and your naturalization process can also be fast-tracked.
 You can start the application process for citizenship after just six months of residency rather than waiting the standard three years.
 This means that you can complete the naturalization process in 12 to 18 months from the time you obtain your residency.
 The speed of residency processing is continuously improving, as more staff are added to the department.

 You can’t count on this in every case, but it can be possible to have your residency card in as little as 45 days.